eclipse-emfcloud/coffee-editor/README.md

 #### Coffee Model Server

-Use the `org.eclipse.emfcloud.coffee.modelserver.app.Application` Eclipse Application or the corresponding `modelserver.product` from `org.eclipse.emfcloud.coffee.product` to start the Model Server.
+Use the `org.eclipse.emfcloud.coffee.modelserver.app.application` Eclipse Application or the corresponding `modelserver.product` from `org.eclipse.emfcloud.coffee.product` to start the Model Server.

 #### Coffee GLSP Server